-- First rinse, peel and cut the veggies in thick strips or batons.
+- First, rinse, peel and cut the vegetables into thick strips or batons.
 Place them in a steamer pan.

 - Then steam the vegetables in an electric cooker, steamer or pressure cooker.

-- The veggies have to be completely cooked and yet retain their shape.
+- The vegetables have to be completely cooked and yet retain their shape.

-- When the veggies are steaming, gather all the ingredients required for making kolhapuri masala.
+- While the vegetables are steaming, gather all the ingredients required for making Kolhapuri masala.

 making kolhapuri masala

-- Heat a pan and on a low flame dry roast the spices - cinnamon, cloves, black peppers, coriander, cumin, stone flower, pinch of nutmeg powder, tej patta, nagkesar (cobra's saffron), red chilies, green cardamoms and black cardamom seeds.
-Skip stone flower, nagkesar and poppy seeds, if you don't have these.
+- Heat a pan on low heat and dry roast the spices - cinnamon, cloves, black pepper, coriander seeds, cumin seeds, fenugreek seeds, stone flower, mace strands, pinch of nutmeg powder, bay leaf, cobra saffron, red chilies, green cardamoms and black cardamom seeds.
+Skip stone flower, cobra saffron and poppy seeds, if you don't have these.

 - Once the spices become fragrant, then add poppy seeds, sesame seeds and desiccated coconut.

-- Stir continuously and dry roast till the desiccated coconut gets golden.
+- Stir continuously and dry roast till the desiccated coconut turns golden.

 - Once the spice mixture cools, then take them in a dry grinder or coffee grinder.

 - Grind to a fine powder.
 A slight semi fine powder is also fine.
-The sesame seeds & coconut will release oil while grinding.
-So you have to scrape the sides of the masala and grind.
-If difficult to grind, then add some water and make a fine paste.
+The sesame seeds and coconut will release oil while grinding.
+Make sure to keep scraping the sides of the grinder jar and grind further.
+If you are finding it difficult to grind, add some water to make a fine paste.

 making veg kolhapuri